 Practical projects are created to be included in a student's employment portfolio.
-All Unit Standards lead toward an apprenticeship in Mechanical Engineering or Automotive.

-Entry requirement: Year 11 Materials Technology Engineering (Metalwork) gaining 14 credits with Year 11 DVC being strongly recommended.
+Entry requirement: Year 11 Materials Technology.
 Students will need a history of consistently following accepted safety practice in the workshop and the ability to work cooperatively with others.
-With HoD discretion selected students will complete a work placement through the Gateway programme and may be offered a Safe Trades Course.
+Students will have an opportunity to complete a work placement through the Gateway programme and may be offered additional learning opportunities through our Trades Academy Trades.